tauvlo/tauvlo-trustlines/README.md

 - During trustline transfer, if recipient is the Marketplace, then the limit on transfer is disabled
 - When user decreases trustline, it could block the trustline if the usage is above new effective amount
 - When new trustline proposal is canceled, the trustline still exists, so to propose new limit again, `propose_modify_trustline` needs to be used
+- If transfer validation is enabled then Marketplace MUST be compatible with interface `ITransferValidator` in `src/contract.cairo`, otherwise all transfers might fail

 ### Roles and Permissions